zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 [Msdiv 17] (#msdiv17) {#msdiv17 .ref .msdiv} (3 - 3)

 [APZ 17.1] (#apz17 .1) {#apz17 .1 .ref .apz} "A person has his own self
-Whoever means” to a certain point of treatment that has been pressed to the yamaha A man or brahman or household who has been committed by any doctrine or a holy or a housewife or a prophesy or a god or a man or go.
+Whoever means" to a certain point of treatment that has been pressed to the yamaha A man or brahman or household who has been committed by any doctrine or a holy or a housewife or a prophesy or a god or a man or go.

-[APZ 17.2] (#apz17 .2) {#apz17 .2 .ref .apz} is the “sil and pour”
+[APZ 17.2] (#apz17 .2) {#apz17 .2 .ref .apz} is the "sil and pour"
 The action is also segmented.
 The function is segmented.
 Not scathing.
 What is the seal and the action?
 This There is also a sill in the plant.
 Dwellings from the Prethimokkya Sanvara makes.
 Fear of the little bit of persecute and scrub The tenets are the same as the ones.
 This is why one did not conjugate its hikmuni Shields, this is peace, if the cold is congebrated.
 Peace NAMI.
 This is also said to be true.
 What is the mode?
 Is not cold, Ashtadhutangayo.
-“Arnagkanga” “Pindapathiganga” “Pansukulykanga” “Thechivarikanga” Features of “Sapadana Ritual” “Khalu Patchwork” “Nesajjikanga” “Reality” The action, it is said.
+"Arnagkanga" "Pindapathiganga" "Pansukulykanga" "Thechivarikanga" Features of "Sapadana Ritual" "Khalu Patchwork" "Nesajjikanga" "Reality" The action, it is said.
 Not scathing.
 VisualisPeace also says.
 Shields Not.
-“From the same time, the veins and the veins of the body shall be left, and the feces shall be dried.
+"From the same time, the veins and the veins of the body shall be left, and the feces shall be dried.
 Masculine power by masculine power by masculine power by masculine polarity There is an overheat that comes, and it shall not be the prevention of the herd.
 It shall be said, though it be firmly, that this is the peace which has been made.
 Not scathing.

 [APZ 17.3] (#apz17 .3) {#apz17 .3.ref .apz} "The name of crazvana in Hulu No Idurunakal
 From the temple is inconspicuously.
 I hope not.
 I do not drink.
 I will not receive.
-I will fall.”
+I will fall."
 The heart will take firmly.
 Viriya Conciliation The action is said.
 Not scathing.
 My heart is hardest with inhalations I will not rise from this seat, as long as I get rid of it.
 I will not go from the walkway.
 I will not come out of the house which has a semen like the wings of the gurus.
 Favorite